Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 - Miami's games have gone over 46.5 points in three of nine chances this season.

-- The combined points per game average of the two teams, 44.8, is 1.7 points fewer than Thursday's over/under.
+- Thursday's over/under is 1.7 points higher than the combined 44.8 PPG average of the two teams.

-- This contest's over/under is 4.8 points under the 51.3 these two squads combine to give up per game in 2020.
+- This contest's total is 4.8 points lower than the 51.3 these two squads combine to give up per game in 2020.

 - Ravens games this season feature an average total of 49.2 points, a number 2.7 points higher than Thursday's over/under.

-- The 46.5 over/under in this game is 0.5 points above the 46.0 average total in Dolphins games this season.
+- The 46.5 total in this game is 0.5 points higher than the 46.0 average total in Dolphins games this season.

 Ravens stats and trends

-- In Baltimore's eight games this year, it has three wins against the spread.
+- Baltimore has three wins against the spread in eight games this year.

-- The Ravens have yet to cover the spread this season when favored by 7.5 points or more.
+- This season, the Ravens are winless against the spread when entering a game as a favorite of 7.5 points or more.

 - Baltimore's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).

-- The Ravens rack up 27.6 points per game, comparable to the 26.9 per contest the Dolphins allow.
+- The Ravens rack up 27.6 points per game, comparable to the 26.9 per contest the Dolphins give up.

-- Baltimore is 2-3 against the spread and 4-1 overall this season when the team notches more than 26.9 points.
+- Baltimore is 2-3 against the spread and 4-1 overall this season when the team puts up more than 26.9 points.

-- When Baltimore amasses more than 391.9 yards, the team is 2-4 against the spread and 4-2 overall.
+- In games that Baltimore picks up over 391.9 yards, the team is 2-4 against the spread and 4-2 overall.

 - This year, the Ravens have 10 turnovers, three fewer than the Dolphins have takeaways (13).